fredrik-jansson-se/fredrik-jansson-se.github.io/fluent-bit-input-rust.md

 }
 ```

-At shutdown of Fluent Bit, `cb_exit` is called, we put the FLBContext back into a Box and drop it.
-If not, memory would had been leaked.
+At shutdown of Fluent Bit, `cb_exit` is called, to not leak memory, we put the FLBContext back into a Box and drop it.

 ``` rust
 #[no_mangle]